ChawoongKoo/photonic_circuit/README.md

-# Modeling of Photonic Neural Networks Using Simphony
+# Modeling of Photonic Neural Networks Using SAX